wesleycamargo/azure-docs.pt-br/articles/vs-azure-tools-multiple-services-project-configurations.md

 <properties
-   pageTitle="Configurando seu projeto do Azure usando várias configurações de serviço | Microsoft Azure" description="Saiba como configurar um projeto de serviço de nuvem do Azure alterando os arquivos Servicedefinition e ServiceConfiguration." services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="Configuring your Azure project using multiple service configurations | Microsoft Azure" description="Learn how to configure an Azure cloud service project by changing the ServiceDefinition.csdef and ServiceConfiguration.cscfg files." services="visual-studio-online" documentationCenter="na" authors="TomArcher"